An epic beach and laid back village...

 Beachside bites and sundowners

 Right on the sand, The Blue Bar has become a Porthtowan icon — the go-to place for cocktails, hearty burgers, live music and unbeatable sunset views.
-Just a few steps away, the Porthtowan Beach Café is a local favourite, famous for its generous breakfasts and easygoing evening menus.
+Just a few steps away, the Porthtowan Beach Café is a local favourite, famous for its generous breakfasts and easygoing lunch menus.
 Both make the most of their seafront setting, so you can grab a bite and watch the waves roll in.

 Cornish classics and sweet treats